Why values are important

 With these games we will not start a good business development.
 The value lists remain what they are, just words on lists for which nobody takes responsibility.
 In companies, positive change processes are hardly initiated via value catalogs.

 Leaders have a responsibility to make the small successes of change visible to all.
 It is also about rhythms in repetition because they make everything easier.

 The energy pattern is the steady flow.
 We need constant energy input to keep the change going.
 Exercise daily demands their energy.

 As soon as we work with values and use them in companies, we have to be aware of the polarity.
 Each value has a sisters value, which is especially true when we act at the level of the virtues.

-If consequence (in the sense of effect) is made into an important value in the company, then the positive equivalent of flexibility is put on the siding.
-Consequence and flexibility, however, form a polar value pair.
-Consequence without flexibility is not "valuable" and vice versa.
-More consistency may be required for a given time, but in the long term these values can only be understood as a pair of poles.
+If consistency (in the sense of impact) is made an important value in the company, then the positive equivalent value of flexibility is put on the siding.
+But consistency and flexibility form a polar pair of values.
+Consequence is not "valuable" without flexibility and vice versa.
+More consistency may be required for a certain period of time, but in the long run these values can only be understood as a pole pair.

 Value pairs with a polar, contradictory effect

 - Hierarchy and self-organization